kartik-venugopal/aural-player/README.md

 ![App demo](/Documentation/aural4-modes.png?raw=true "App demo")

-## Project archived - It't time to say goodbye!
+## Project archived - It's time to say goodbye!

 I will no longer be actively working on this project, so it's time to say thank you and goodbye!
 This means no bug fixes, no new features, no new releases.